dotpointer/dptools/README.md

 Validates and publishes content from an internal project directory to a public directory by reading a `.dptools` configuration file in the project root folder.
 Made in PHP.

+### replaceinfiles

+Replace a string in all matching files recursively.

 ### sortbymodify

 Sort files into date subdirectories, based on the modify time of the files.
 Made in PHP.